Deal done. What next?

 4) Any establishment requirements on the continent to allow you to continue to trade.

-5) Optimisation strategies to reduce the additional administrative burden and underlying cost of trade into 2021.
+5) Optimisation strategies to reduce the additional administrative burden and underlying cost of trade through 2021.

-Our team includes specialists in export and trade controls based in Brussels, in the heart of the EU.
-We can cater for whatever Brexit might throw at you and the regulatory trade minefield that comes with it.
+Our team includes specialists in determining origin, export, and trade controls who are based in Brussels, in the heart of the EU.
 We’re also working closely with legal experts in commercial law who focus on regulatory matters such as labelling and safety.

 Whatever your position, we can work with you to maintain business continuity, which is all-important right now.